-What Will You Learn in the Raspberry Pi + Python Standard Course?
+What Will You Learn in the Electronics + Coding Standard Course?

 This course is designed to start at the very beginning to systematically teach you to work with electronic components, use a Raspberry Pi, and write Python code.
 We then move on to teach you to work with a number of sensors as well as intermediate-level Python code commands.